Floating Point Numbers

 - All bits are 0 - this represents a subnormal float, which we'll largely ignore

-- All bits are 1 - this either represents a NaN or a inf (see Special values)
+- All bits are 1 - this either represents a NaN or an inf (see special values)

 which is absolutely enormous!
 For floats that represent meters, this ranges from smaller than the planck length (~10^-35 meters